-- 1. Candidates who will be breastfeeding at the time of the examination must notify ABOG and schedule their test at a Pearson VUE Center before March 23, 2018.
-(See additional information on page 5.) - 2.
+- 1. Candidates who will be breastfeeding at the time of the examination must notify ABOG and schedule their test at a Pearson VUE Testing Center before March 22, 2019 to schedule a lactation room.
+Most Centers have only on available lactation room which is scheduled on a "first come, first served" basis. - 2.
 It is the candidate's responsibility to meet all deadlines for submission of applications, fees, case lists, and all other required materials.
 Deadlines are based on the receipt of the material at the ABOG office and will not be extended. - 3.
-All Board-related correspondence should be sent using a service with tracking ability.
-The USPS does not guarantee delivery dates.
-Candidates are encouraged to use a different carrier for date-sensitive material. - 4.
 It is the responsibility of each candidate to update their personal email and mailing addresses in the profile section of their personal ABOG home page.
-Candidates should use a personal email address as a hospital or university email address may be closed after completion of training. - 5.
-It is no longer necessary to have a medical license to sit for the Qualifying Examination.
+Candidates should use a personal email address as a hospital or university email address may be closed after completion of training. - 4.
+It is not necessary to have a medical license to sit for the Qualifying Examination.
 However, if a medical license is held, it must be unrestricted without conditions.
-(See page 9.)
-An unrestricted medical license will be required to apply for the Certifying Examination. - 6.
-It is each candidate's responsibility to be familiar with all of the information included in the "Policies" section of the ABOG website. - 7.
-Beginning in 2018 all candidates must achieve board certification in Obstetrics and Gynecology within 8 years of the completion of their training.
-If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the Qualifying or Certifying Examinations unless an additional 12 months of training is completed.
+(See page 11.)
+An unrestricted medical license will be required to apply for the Certifying Examination. - 5.
+It is each candidate's responsibility to be familiar with all of the information included in the "Policies" tab on the ABOG website at www.abog.org. - 6.
+All candidates must achieve board certification in Obstetrics and Gynecology within eight (8) years of the completion of their training.
+If certification is not achieved within eight (8) years, the physician no longer will be eligible to apply for either the Qualifying or Certifying Examinations unless an additional six (6) months of supervised practice is completed.